ms/buildtogether.tech/process/index.md

 you know it now and can start taking action (like lowering your instructor's expectations) well in advance of delivery.

-In the real world these calculations are the responsibility of the <span i="project manager" g="project_manager">project manager</span>.
-Her job is to make sure everyone is doing what they're supposed to, to handle interruptions (there are *always* interruptions), and to track the team's progress.
+In the real world these calculations are the responsibility of the
+<span g="project_manager" i="project manager">project manager</span>.
+Her job is to
+make sure everyone is doing what they're supposed to, to handle interruptions (there are *always* interruptions), and to track the team's progress.
 After a few weeks, the project manager should compare how much has actually been done